 Successful non-profit CEOs must be good at managing people and resources, which is the most important trait for them.
 Horse-related non-profit managers need to know both people and horses, be able to delegate tasks and authority to staff members, and be able to hold them accountable for their work.
 This is different from a simple job like being an exercise rider.

 As a non-profit CEO, it’s important to be able to raise money.
 You must be able to come up with a fundraising plan that will help the organization run its programs and operations.
-You also need to be able to effectively tell people about the organization’s goals.
+It might range from schmoozing high-earning donors or hosting an ordinary trail ride fundraiser.
+You’ll also need to be able to effectively communicate to tell people about the organization’s goals.

 Education/ Training Needed